KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SpaceLaunchNow by koxm](https://github.com/koxm/MMM-SpaceLaunchNow)

+0. This module is outdated: Deprecated.
+Doesn't work anymore.
+Successor is <a href="https://github.com/AlexMNet/MMM-TheSpaceDevs">MMM-TheSpaceDevs</a>.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-SpaceLaunchNow.js`: Replace it with built-in fetch.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.